turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 bakeCake("carrot", "cream cheese icing", "walnuts");
 ```

+1. What is returned?
-What is returned?
-Could I call this function again but with different arguments?
+2. What happens when you invoke the function again passing in different arguments?
+Try it a few times.
+Get weird!

 A good way to think of parameters and arguments is this:
 * Parameters are the *placeholders* declared in the function declaration (similar to declaring a variable).